 How does a poker run work?

-We encourage everyone to give generously to a cause close to our hearts, and have fun learning with our dogs and friends.
-Thanks Anne – for all you have done for us!
+We encourage everyone to give generously to a cause close to our hearts, have fun learning with our dogs and friends, and remember those dear to us!
+Let’s help beat this terrible disease!